Back to all articles

 For those with proven monthly retirement or pension income of USD 2,000+.

-For those making qualifying investments in Brazil.
+A permanent residency route for those making qualifying investments in Brazil.

-Spouse / Family Visa
+Spouse / Family Visa (VITEM IX)

-Permanent Residency (Visto de Residente Permanente)
+Permanent Residency (Autorização de Residência Permanente)

 Can be obtained through:

-• Marriage to a Brazilian citizen
+• Marriage to a Brazilian citizen (after 1+ years of marriage)

 • Having a Brazilian child